4d/docs/docs/ORDA/ordaClasses.md

 exposed Function <functionName>
 ```

 > The `exposed` keyword can only be used with Data model class functions.
-If used with a [regular user class](Concepts/classes.md) function, an error is returned.
+If used with a [regular user class](Concepts/classes.md) function, it is ignored and an error is returned by the compiler.

 ### Example